-The photographers who played with their food
+The iconic photographers who played with their food

-Nobuyoshi Araki, Martin Parr, Sarah Lucas, and more, prove that food has more function than to simply feed us
+Nobuyoshi Araki, Martin Parr, Sarah Lucas, and more, prove that food has more function than to simply feed

 - TextLottie Hodson